the-teachingRSE-project/competencies/competencies.md

 Initial development generally involves an analytic process where needs and ideas are gathered and analysed (requirements engineering), followed by a formulation of a plan to fulfil them (design) that is finally turned into running code (implementation).
-This is accompanied by different measures of quality control (e.g., reviews, testing), validating and verifying that things work as expected and that they continue to do when develoment progresses further.
+This is accompanied by different measures of quality control (e.g., reviews, testing), validating and verifying that things work as expected and that they continue to do when development progresses further.
 Depending on the software project, this can mean a simple "Think-before-you-do", or more elaborate and formal processes.
 Often the development cycles are executed iteratively and incrementally.
 The life-cycle further includes periods of deployment, maintenance and further development (software evolution), as well as software retirement.